CREESTL/Wiry/README.md

 - add addresses to blacklist
 - remove addresses from blacklist

 #### Pause / Unpause

 The Wiry token is a pausable contract.
-Than means, it's execution can be paused at any moment and unpaused later.
+Than means, its execution can be paused at any moment and unpaused later.
 When paused, no tokens transfers will happen.
 Please note, that *only the owner* of the contract can pause and unpause it.

-- To **pause** contract use `pause` function.
+- To **pause** contract use `pause` function
-- To **unpause** contract use `unpause` function.
+- To **unpause** contract use `unpause` function

+#### Blacklist

+Wiry token has a blacklist functionality.
+Blacklisted users can neither receive, nor send Wiry tokens.
+Please note, that *only the owner* of the contract can add / remove addressed from the blacklist.
+- To **add** address to the blacklist use `addToBlackList` function
+- To **remove** address from the blacklist use `removeFromBlackList` function

 ---

 <a name="issues"/>